 From Mother's Day to Memorial Day, May is a busy month for retailers and shoppers alike.
 In addition to being the unofficial start of the summer, it also marks the time of year when we start spending more time outdoors, and that can lead to additional spending.
 But before you purchase a new grill or try on any summer apparel, you'll want to read our guide, which points out some of the best (and worst) products you can buy this month.

-Peruse the advice, then consider signing up for the DealNews Select Newsletter to get the best deals of the day delivered to your inbox.
+Peruse the advice, then consider signing up for the DealNews Select Newsletter to get the best deals delivered to your inbox every day.

 Spring Clothing Shines During Early Memorial Day Sales

 In 2015, we saw retailers kick off their Memorial Day sales as early as 11 days before the holiday.
 Travel sites started their discounts even earlier, in the first or second week of the month.
 As such, we expect store sales to begin as early as May 19 this year, with travel promos throughout the entire month.